Applying for Financial Aid

 Getting Ready to Apply for Financial Aid

-- March 15 is the recommended deadline to apply for need-based financial aid, (grants, student loans, on-campus employment).
+- March 15 is the recommended final deadline to apply for need-based financial aid.
 Please note: we still accept financial aid applications after March 15.
 If you apply after March 15, the financial aid staff will work hard to complete your financial aid award and send it to you before May 1 if possible.

 Two Steps to Apply for Financial Aid

-Complete the FAFSA.
-The FAFSA goes live each year on January 1.
+- Complete the FAFSA.
 Make sure you use the correct FAFSA website which ends in .gov, not .com.
-You will need the CSB/SJU FAFSA codes found on the right side of this page.
-Prospective men use the SJU code and prospective women use the CSB code.
+You will need the CSB/SJU FAFSA codes.
+Prospective men use the SJU code 002379 and prospective women use the CSB code 002341.

-If your FAFSA is selected for verification, you must complete:
+- If your FAFSA is selected for verification you must also complete:

 Students selected for verification are notified through the Student Aid Report, which is sent via email from the FAFSA processor after your application is processed.
 CSB/SJU will also notify you of the verification requirement, so please monitor the email account you provided on the FAFSA.

 We recognize that the FAFSA does not always provide a clear picture of your family's financial situation.
-You may complete the CSB/SJU Special Circumstances Form to report family financial information that might impact your aid eligibility.
+You may complete the CSB/SJU Special Circumstances Form (available late October) to report family financial information that might impact your aid eligibility.
 Circumstances that may be considered include the following:

 - Loss of employment